Skip to main content

 Executive leaders also need space and opportunity to think differently and build effective networks, skills and insights to sustain their roles and contribution for both their personal benefit and to be a fully contributing member of the Executive team.

-TMP HE 52 is now open for applications.
-Request an information pack to find out more.
-Applications close on 17 November 2023.
+TMP HE 53 is now open for applications.
+Request an information pack to make an application.

 Request an information pack